PerkLab/SlicerSandbox/README.md

 ## Characterize Transform Matrix

 It is often difficult to understand what a transform matrix is doing just by inspecting the numerical values.
 All the information is in those 12 numbers, but not in an easily understood format.
 Characterize Transform Matrix module provides information on what a transformation matrix is doing.
-For example, is it a rigid transformation or is there scaling?
+For example, is it a rigid transformation or is there scaling or reflection?
 If there is scaling, what are the scale factors and stretch directions?
 Is there rotation?
 If so, what is the axis of rotation and how much rotation occurs around that axis?
 Alternatively, if we break down the rotation into a sequence of rotations around coordinate axes, what is the rotation about each axis?

 ### How to use
 Open the module and select the transform node you want to know about.
 An analysis such as the following will appear in the text box below:

 ```
+This transformation does not include a reflection.
 Scale factors and stretch directions (eigenvalues and eigenvectors of stretch matrix K):
   f0: +0.012% change in direction [1.00, 0.03, -0.08]
   f1: -2.843% change in direction [-0.08, -0.10, -0.99]